Hotmoka/hotmoka/README.md

 ```

 Nevertheless, there is currently no actual benefit in using web sockets for
 all communications.
-Thus, we suggest you to stick to the default configuration,
+Thus, we suggest to stick to the default configuration,
 that uses web sockest only for event notification to the subscribed event handlers.

 ### Creating Sentry Nodes <a name="creating-sentry-nodes">